Kentucky Court Records

 Probate court records in Graves County, Kentucky, are crucial for managing various legal matters related to estates, guardianships, curatorships, and name changes.
 These records are maintained by the Graves County Circuit Clerk's office.

 Upon written request for public records inspection, requesters can visit the Graves County Clerk's office to obtain probate court records.
-Public access terminals are available at the county circuit clerk’s office for searching records, and copies can be requested by presenting valid photo identification and paying the required fee of $0.10 per document page.
-Requesters can also complete a request form and mail it with the required fee to the Clerk's office.
+Public access terminals are available at the county circuit clerk's office to search records; copies can be requested by presenting valid photo identification and paying the required fee of $0.10 per document page.
+Requesters can also complete a request form and mail it to the Clerk's office with the required fee.

 Graves County Clerk's Office